chouseknecht/kompose-install-role/README.md

 Use to download and unarchive the latest [kompose](https://github.com/kubernetes-incubator/kompose) release asset for your OS.

+If you're unfamiliar with Kompose, it's a tool for converting Docker Compose to Kubernetes resources.

 ## Requirements

 - Accesses the GitHub API to find the release and it's assets, so you'll need internet access.